dalmo1991/superflexPy/doc/case_studies.rst

 Running the model
 .................

-We can now run the model.
+Before the model can be run, we need to set the input fluxes and the time step size.

-The first step is to assign the input fluxes to the single nodes (catchments).
+The input fluxes are assigned to the individual nodes (catchments).
-For this we assume that the data is available as a Pandas DataFrame, and that the columns are named :code:`P_name_of_the_catchment`, :code:`T_name_of_the_catchment`, and :code:`PET_name_of_the_catchment`.
+Here, the data is available as a Pandas DataFrame, with columns names :code:`P_name_of_the_catchment`, :code:`T_name_of_the_catchment`, and :code:`PET_name_of_the_catchment`.

 The inputs can be set using a :code:`for` loop